pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 **Directions:** With all participants at your table, answer the following questions and list the answers on a flip chart:

-**Who is your target audience and who are the decision makers within the organization?**

-**Who should you present this solution to?**

-**What customer business needs do you need to address with your solution?**
+- **What customer business needs do you need to address with your solution?**

-**How would you design a Unified Identity Solution for Contoso?**
+- **How would you design a Unified Identity Solution for Contoso that includes Contoso partners and customers?**
+- **How would you ensure data is encryption across the full stack for Contoso?**

-**How would you control access to data, resources, applications within the organization as well as reducing the management overhead for authorization?**
+- **How would you control access to data, cloud resources, and LOB applications within the organization as well as reducing authorization management overhead?**

-**How would you ensure robust application security design across all stages of development from POC to deployment in Production?**
+- **How would you ensure robust application security design across all stages of development from POC to deployment in Production?**
+- **What refactoring is required for custom applications to use the unified identity strategy?**
+- **Who is your target audience and who are the decision makers within the organization?**
+- **Who should you present this solution to?**

-**What are the benefits of your solution?**
+- **What are the benefits of your solution?**

-**What are provisions that eliminate single points of failure in your design?**

-**Are there any customer requirements not addressed by your solution?**
+- **Are there any customer requirements not addressed by your solution?**

-**Are there any major caveats the customer must consider on implementation?**
+- **Are there any major caveats the customer must consider on implementation?**
+- **How does your design account for customer objectives and objections?**

 ## Step 3: Present the Solution